-Prerequisites: BIOL-202 (or 102) with grade of "C" or better.
+Prerequisites: BIOL-207, BIOL-208, with a grade of "C" or better.
+Pre-Nursing major.
+Credit, four hours.

 BIOL-225.
 SURVEY OF FORENSICS SCIENCE

 This serves as a gateway course for the students who are interested in pursuing a major or minor in Forensic Biology.
 The course will employ hands-on learning activities, group work, and the traditional lecture format to convey the course material.
 The course will begin with an overview on the field of Forensic Science and specialty areas in the field (i.e., forensic pathology, entomology, etc).
 The general principles of crime scene investigation, collection and handling of evidence, and chain of custody will be discussed in detail as students need to understand the basic legalities of forensic investigation.
 The course will also explore the different field and career opportunities in forensics.
 Cannot be used as an elective for Biology majors.
 Credit, three hours.